 She is educated in literature and history and has a professional background as a journalist at the Danish National Broadcasting Corporation (DR) and at a number of Danish national newspapers.
 She has also authored and contributed to several publications and columns.

-He was also Director of Government Office for European Affairs (2000), Minister Councilor at the Office of the Prime Minister (2001) and Minister responsible for European Affairs (2002).
+He was also Director of Government Office for European Affairs (2000), Minister Counselor at the Office of the Prime Minister (2001), and Minister responsible for European Affairs (2002).

-In November 2014 he was appointed for a three-year term as a member and Co-Chair of International resource Panel hosted by United Nations Environment Programme.
-In the same month he was also appointed as a Chairman of The Forum for the Future of Agriculture and RISE Foundation and a Member of the European Policy Centre’s Advisory Council.
+In November 2014 he was appointed for a three-year term as a member and Co-Chair of the International Resource Panel hosted by the United Nations Environment Programme.
+In the same month, he was also appointed as Chairman of The Forum for the Future of Agriculture and RISE Foundation and a Member of the European Policy Centre’s Advisory Council.